 At the initial meeting you should discuss preferred methods of communication, work schedules and availability and even set up the first meeting, which should help to avoid problems of this kind.
 If your mentor is not responding to your emails, try to contact them by phone or call the reception of their department to check they are in the office.
 Failing that you should contact a member of the Manchester Gold Team on 0161 275 2525.
 Do remember that as the mentee the onus is on you to drive the relationship forward and that your mentor has volunteered and wants to help!

 The mentoring is strictly confidential.
 An optional agreement is included in your induction pack that covers confidentiality - you can use this document to approach this concern with your mentor, and you can both sign the commitment or verbally agree to commit to this.

-The time commitment for Manchester Gold Staff is approximately 15 hours, which should not have a great impact on your workload.
+The time commitment for Manchester Gold Staff is approximately 15 hours, which over 10 months, should not have a great impact on your workload.
 Indeed, one of the benefits of the programme is that it forces you to set aside time to focus on your own personal development.
-Everyone is very busy, and if your mentor is setting aside time to meet with you, the effort should be reciprocated.
+We appreciate that everyone is very busy, and if your mentor is setting aside time to meet with you, the effort should be reciprocated.
 Obviously, some times will be busier than others, but you will have discussed this with your mentor in the first meeting and will be able to fit mentor meetings around these times.
-You need to arrange a minimum of 4 face-to-face meetings within an eight month time period which is achievable for most.
+We ask you to arrange a minimum of 4 face-to-face meetings within a ten month time period which is achievable for most.